Dale Earnhardt Jr. Paused His Honeymoon Because of Kirk Cousins

 Dale Earnhardt Jr. made his name in the world of motorsports.
 If he had his wish, he might have wanted to make his name in the NFL.
-He’s always been a huge fan of the Washington Redskins, the team now known as the Washington Football Team.
+He’s always been a huge fan of the Washington Commanders.
 He’s such a big fan of the team that he paused his honeymoon because of former Washington quarterback Kirk Cousins.

 Dale Earnhardt Jr. knows his football

 Growing up, Dale Earnhardt Jr. was a diehard fan of the Washington Redskins.
-Today, he’s still rooting for the team, now referred simply as the Washington Football Team after the organization made the move to rid itself of the nickname many perceive as offensive.
-Earnhardt Jr. doesn’t just root for the team.
+Today, he still roots for the team, now known as the Washington Commanders, after the organization rid itself of the name many perceive as offensive.
+And Earnhardt Jr. doesn’t just root for the NFL team.
 He eats, sleeps, and breathes Washington football.

-Like many Washington fans, Earnhardt Jr. wants his team to be successful and Washington hasn’t had a whole lot of success in recent years.
+Like many Commanders fans, Earnhardt Jr. wants his team to be successful, and Washington hasn’t had a whole lot of success in recent years.
 The team hasn’t won a Super Bowl since 1992 (1991 season) and has only been to the playoffs seven times since then.
-This year they made the playoffs with a 7-9 record by finishing first in the weakest division in the NFL.
+In 2018, Earnhardt Jr. told The Washington Post he wanted his team to become relevant again:

 Earnhardt Jr. supported his team’s name change

-After years of insisting he would never change the ‘Redskins’ nickname, team owner Daniel Snyder caved in.
-Under an immense amount of financial pressure from sponsorships, Snyder pulled the nickname and the team has been known as the Washington Football Team for the 2020 season.
-While some loyal fans were against the name change, Dale Earnhardt Jr. supported it.
+After years of insisting he would never change the “Redskins” nickname, team owner Daniel Snyder caved in.
+Under an immense amount of financial pressure from sponsorships, Snyder pulled the nickname.
+The team was known as the Washington Football Team until 2022, when it officially became the Washington Commanders.
+While some fans opposed the name change, Dale Earnhardt Jr. supported it.

-“I’m all for it,” Earnhardt Jr. said in July, according to The Sporting News.
+“I’m all for it,” Earnhardt Jr. said in July, according to The Spun.
 “I’m ready for this conversation to no longer be part of my experience as a fan of the team, and the debate over this and the frustration over it and how it affects the franchise.
-It’s a dark cloud over it all the time and it’s not going away.
+It’s a dark cloud over it all the time, and it’s not going away.
 And it’s hard to continue to support the franchise when this is part of the conversation.”

 Junior’s honeymoon was briefly on hold because of Kirk Cousins